shyd/STM32CubeF4/Projects/STM32446E_EVAL/Examples/PWR/PWR_STOP/readme.txt

 @par Example Description

-This example shows how to enter Stop mode and wake up from this mode by using the RTC Wakeup timer event or an interrupt.

-This example shows how to enter the system to STOP mode and wake-up from this mode using Key push button EXTI15_10.
+This example shows how to enter Stop mode and wake up from this mode by using Key push button EXTI15_10.

 In the associated software
   - the system clock is set to 180 MHz.